10up/classifai/README.md

 * PHP 7.0+
 * [WordPress](http://wordpress.org) 5.0+
-* To utilize the Lanaguage Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
+* To utilize the Language Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
 * To utilize the Image Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.

 ## Installation